awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-background-tasks.md

 # Background Tasks in Build Environments<a name="build-env-ref-background-tasks"></a>

 You can run background tasks in build environments\.
-To do this, in your build spec, use the `nohup` command to run a command as a task in the background, even if the build process exits the shell\.
+To do this, in your buildspec, use the `nohup` command to run a command as a task in the background, even if the build process exits the shell\.
 Use the disown command to forcibly stop a running background task\.

 **Examples:**
 + Start a background process and wait for it to complete later: